vorlie/snake-shader/README.md

 # Snake Shader 🐍✨

 Welcome to **Snake Shader**, a high-performance, retro-futuristic reimplementation of the classic Snake game.
-We've ditched the basic 2D grids for a fully GPU-accelerated experience using **ModernGL** and **Pygame**.
+I've ditched the basic 2D grids for a fully GPU-accelerated experience using **ModernGL** and **Pygame**.

 Think neon lights, smooth animations, and shader effects that make your eyes happy.